flipt-io/flipt-client-sdks/README.md

 ### FFI

-The [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface) versions of the client SDKs is currently available.
-This version allows you to evaluate flags in-process using the Flipt engine.
+The [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface) versions of the client SDKs are currently available.

 > [!IMPORTANT]
 > Our FFI SDKs currently only work with OSes that use the `glibc` C library.
 We are working on adding support for other OSes that use `musl` such as Alpine Linux.
 See [this issue](https://github.com/flipt-io/flipt-client-sdks/issues/141) for more information.